Language Integrated Query: SequenceEqual

+First, FirstOrDefault, Last, LastOrDefault

 These operators take a predicate.
 The First operator returns the first element for which the predicate yields true, or, if nothing matches, throws an exception.
 The FirstOrDefault operator is like the First operator except that it returns the default value for the element type (usually a null reference) in case nothing matches the predicate.
-The last operator retrieves the last element to match the predicate, or throws an exception in case nothing matches.
+The Last operator retrieves the last element to match the predicate, or throws an exception in case nothing matches.
 The LastOrDefault returns the default element value if nothing matches.